krocx/spatial-tapgging-app/README.md

 # Spatial Tagging App

-A native iOS AR inspection platform for industrial workflows.
+A native iOS AR platform for industrial workflows, powered by the **Spatial Intelligence Backend (SIB)**.
 Authors train inspection checkpoints once; Operators run repeatable PASS/FAIL inspections against them anywhere, on any team device.
+Around that core, the platform now also covers Gemba audit walks, AR work instructions, 3D model overlays, a browser portal, and a collaborative roadmap tool — all self-hosted, no cloud dependencies.

 ---